gardener/gardener/docs/proposals/26-workload-identity.md

 Kubernetes Service Account token signing key rotation will be used.

-When Gardener API server is using own issuer and signing keys, the service account token authenticator of the Kubernetes API server will not reject the workload identity JWTs because:
+When Gardener API server is using own issuer and signing keys, the service account token authenticator of the Kubernetes API server will reject the workload identity JWTs because:

 - the issuer of the tokens is not accepted